open-atmos/PySDM/paper/paper.md

 ```

 In `PySDM-examples`, we introduced a set of notebooks reproducing figures from two forthcoming publications.
-In @Bieli_et_al_2022 (in review), `PySDM` results from collisional coalescence and breakup
+In @Bieli_et_al_2022, `PySDM` results from collisional coalescence and breakup
-  were used as a calibration tool for learning microphysics rate parameters.
+  were used as a calibration tool for learning microphysical rate parameters.
-In @DeJong_et_al_2022, the physics and algorithm for superdroplet breakup are described,
+In @DeJong_et_al_2022, the physics of and algorithm for superdroplet breakup are described,
   and the impact of breakup on cloud properties is demonstrated with box and single-column
   simulations (the latter based on @Shipway_and_Hill_2012).